vladidit/simple-search/README.md

 Simple Search provides few public methods to configure your search request on a fly.
 Config files just a place for storing your search request settings and at this moment contains a number of tips and disclaimers.

-So, first af all, you need to create an instance of SimpleSearch::class, set query string and search array.
+So, first of all, you need to create an instance of SimpleSearch::class, set query string and search array.

 ```
 use Vladidit\SimpleSearch\Search;